kyma-project/eventing-manager/docs/user/evnt-eventing-metrics.md

 ## Metrics Emitted by Eventing Manager

+The Eventing Manager configures event routing and delivers events to subscribers.
+Its metrics provide insights into subscription status and event dispatch.

 | Metric                                                    | Description                                                                                                                 |
 | --------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------- |
 | **eventing_ec_event_type_subscribed_total**               | The total number of eventTypes subscribed using the Subscription CRD                                                        |